Red-misst/piezo-electric/README.md

 The Piezoelectric Road Power Simulator demonstrates a complete renewable energy cycle:

 1. **Energy Harvesting**: Piezoelectric transducers convert mechanical pressure from vehicle passes into electrical energy
-2. **Energy Storage**: Harvested energy is stored in dual 3400μF capacitors (6800μF total) and transferred to a battery
+2. **Energy Storage**: Harvested energy is stored in a 470µF capacitor
-3. **Energy Utilization**: The stored energy powers LED lighting, creating a self-sustaining illumination system
+3. **Energy Utilization**: The stored energy powers LED lighting directly from the capacitor discharge
 4. **Monitoring System**: All aspects of energy generation, storage, and consumption are visualized in real-time

-This closed-loop system represents a practical application of piezoelectric energy harvesting that can be implemented in smart roads and high-traffic areas to power roadside lighting.
+This closed-loop system represents a practical application of piezoelectric energy harvesting that can be implemented in smart roads and high-traffic areas to power roadside lighting through direct capacitor discharge.

 ### Key Features

 - **Complete Energy Cycle**: Harvests, stores, and utilizes energy in a self-contained system
-- **Dual Capacitor Storage**: Uses two 3400μF capacitors in parallel for efficient energy collection
+- **Capacitor Storage**: Uses a single 470µF capacitor for energy collection
-- **Battery Integration**: Transfers harvested energy to rechargeable batteries for long-term storage
-- **LED Illumination**: Powers LED lights directly from harvested road energy
+- **Direct LED Power**: Powers LED lights directly from the capacitor storage
 - **Real-time Monitoring**: Displays voltage, energy, and power metrics on a responsive dashboard
 - **Vehicle Detection**: Counts vehicle passes and correlates with energy generation
 - **Energy Analysis**: Calculates potential runtime for LEDs based on harvested energy